KQM-git/TCL/general-mechanics/bugs.md

 * There is a bug that causes your character to [stop moving while sprinting](../evidence/general-mechanics/bugs.md\#sprinting-bug), while still consuming stamina.
   * You can "break free" from this state by performing any action such as jump, attacks, dash, aim, swap, and entering a menu.

+* It is possible for the aimed versions of certain abilities to spawn their respective objects [in a different location from initially intended](../evidence/general-mechanics/bugs.md\#aimed-abilities-not-going-where-aimed).
+This is done by rapidly panning/moving the camera after releasing it.
+It can vary depending on the execution, going so far as to appearing directly behind certain characters.

 ## Fixed Bugs

 ### Turbo